vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 ## Problem Statement
 * To analyse the Healthcare System of the country and determine various factors that impact the Healthcare Quality and Expenses
-* Understand how to minimize the health Expenses while improving or maintaining the same Healthcare Quality.
+* Understand how to minimize the Health Expenses while improving or maintaining the same Healthcare Quality.
 * Providing insights to policymakers, Healthcare officials, Government for effective decision making.

 ## Data Collection